PEOPLE AND THEIR ENVIRONMENT MATTER...

 Many in our communities suffer from significant levels of avoidable ill-health; Obesity, Diabetes, Cancers, Stroke, Heart Disease, Anxiety, Depression, Stress and Dementia.
 The wider natural environment can contribute to the prevention and treatment of these conditions.

 At Health Parks our mission is to contribute to the creation of healthy communities, through evidence based assessments, to help create health promoting Parks and Green Spaces.
-Through the Parks for Health Assessment Toolkit, we enable you to make a difference.
+Through the Parks for Health Toolkit, we enable you to make a difference.